edgio-docs/edgio-docs/src/guides/v7/performance/cdn_as_code/route_features.md

 ### Transforming Requests / Responses {/* transforming-requests-responses */}

 If you need to modify a request before going to an origin, or modify the response from an origin, you may use `transformRequest` and `transformResponse` functions on the `proxy` handler.
-Transform functions will be executed within the {{ PRODUCT }} Cloud, and will not be executed on the edge.
+Transform functions will be executed within the {{ PRODUCT }} cloud, and will not be executed on the edge.
 See [Cloud Functions](/guides/performance/serverless_compute) for more information.

 {{ routehelper_usage.md }}